yurist/mqlambdatm/README.md

 # Obtaining Trigger Monitor for IBM MQ and AWS Lambda

 Download the latest release [here](https://github.com/yurist/mqlambdatm/releases/latest).
-Download `mqlambdatm.tar.gz` and unzip it using `tar -xvf`.
+Download `mqlambdatm.tar.gz` and unzip it using `tar -zxvf`.
 Copy the executable `mqlambdatm` to any directory according to your conventions.

 # Running